-To realise 'The Souls', Hirst has filled the Paul Stolper Gallery with 120 framed, foilblock butterfly prints.
 In total 'The Souls' is made up of 4 butterflies, in 80 different colourways, each one in an edition of 15.
 Vibrant with hue, the finished effect of each print is that of a resonant tension between the stillness of death and the trembling, iridescent life that the individual butterflies convey.
 'The Souls' is therefore quintessentially Hirstian, combining the impact of visual spectacle with a powerfully eloquent confluence of medium and visual language.

 "This comes from an idea to fill the gallery with butterflies, an idea that I've had before.
-When I think of "the souls" I think of Judgment Day and "Jacob's ladder".
-Many souls work better than one, so to hang them 3 high in the gallery and use all the available space is a great way of doing it theologically".
+When I think of "The Souls" I think of Judgment Day and "Jacob's ladder".
+Many souls work better than one, so to hang them ... and (to) use all the available space is a great way of doing it theologically".